 Goal E Provide a full range of community services and facilities in a cost-effective, environmentally sound manner without creating an undue burden on local taxpayers.

-Objective E.1 Update the capital improvement program and budget based on projections of the needs of specific facilities and services consistent with a moderate amount of new growth and development in Norwich.
+Objective E.1 Update the capital improvement program and budget based on projections of the needs of specific facilities and services consistent with a modest amount of new growth and development in Norwich consistent with the size of a Town of 3,300 residents.

 Action E.1.a Update and adopt a Capital Improvement Program that includes all capital construction and purchases over five- and ten-year periods.
 The plan should be updated each year.
-The purpose is to spread costs evenly over time and to anticipate major construction projects.
+The purpose is to spread costs evenly over time and to anticipate major construction projects without burdening tax payers.

 Objective E.2 Maintain roads and bridges in the most cost-effective manner (this may require increased maintenance at an earlier stage of deterioration).